a00ayad00/Machine-Learning-and-Data-Science-Resourses/README.md

 70 Free Online Courses for Data Science to Advance Your Skills in 2022 >>>> [link](https://www.mltut.com/free-online-courses-for-data-science/)

-See this folder on my Google Drive for more paid and free courses for free >>>> [link](https://drive.google.com/drive/folders/1lpMJWomlJxJCddyS1OC6jmrCJJRnKKT8?usp=sharing)
+See this folder on my Google Drive for more free courses and paid ones for free >>>> [link](https://drive.google.com/drive/folders/1lpMJWomlJxJCddyS1OC6jmrCJJRnKKT8?usp=sharing)

 # How to create your own resume?
 [FlowCV](https://app.flowcv.com/)